Table of Contents

 Student Loan Debt Compared to Other Household Debt

-(monetary amounts are in billions)
+(monetary amounts in trillions)

 Year Student loans Other debt Credit cards Auto loans Housing loans